awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAMDBAuth.IAMPolicy.md

 To allow an IAM user or role to connect to your DB cluster, you must create an IAM policy\.
 After that, you attach the policy to an IAM user or role\.

 **Note**
-To learn more about IAM policies, see [Authentication and Access Control](UsingWithRDS.IAM.md)\.
+To learn more about IAM policies, see [Identity and Access Management in Amazon Aurora](UsingWithRDS.IAM.md)\.

 The following example policy allows an IAM user to connect to a DB cluster using IAM database authentication\.